NikoBK/NikoBK.github.io/_posts/2025-11-5-linux-cpp-networking.md

 ---
 # Floating Point Representation
 You may have noticed there is no float representation in the encoder nor the decoder.
-This is because back when I came up with this custom protocol we could not figure out how to correctly send floating point numbers, so I am dedicating this section of the post to exactly that.
+This is because back when my team and I came up with this custom protocol we could not figure out how to correctly send floating point numbers, so I am dedicating this section of the post to exactly that.

 In order to send a floating point number (datatype: float) the idea is to treat the float as its raw 32-bit representation, then byte-swap the bits manually using an integer type and at last reinterpreting the bits back as a float when decoding it on the receiving end.